armsp/AIFU/README.md

 Since the content fits the context of LLM we are using, we can create and save the embedding of the whole content in a regular document database instead of using specialized ector databases which increase complexity of the deployment infrastructure and the info ret pipeline.

+I think using LangChain made things unnecessarily complicated.
+I could have just used openai's python library along with Microsoft's [guidance](https://github.com/microsoft/guidance/) library for mkaing LLM output's stable.

+Similarity and near duplicate and duplicate detection is a whole research area in itself.
+This needs to be tackled properly and given more time to implement properly.

 **Clock** - 75 hrs